Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Introduction

-To address this issue, we propose the Correlation-Aware Attribution Framework (CAAF) for identifying OSP.
+To address this issue, we propose the Correlation-Assisted Attribution Framework (CAAF) for identifying OSP.
 CAAF introduces a clustering step prior to model training and FA.
 This clustering process groups correlated candidate sensor locations together and selects a representative point from each cluster, thereby capturing the essential information within the group.
 As a result, highly correlated candidates are effectively filtered out before model construction to avoid redundancy.
 Following this step, only these cluster centers are retained as the final set of candidates for FA.
 Candidate clustering is performed using a correlation metric chosen based on the characteristics of the application.
 This preprocessing step enhances the robustness of the framework, ensuring that the selected sensors provide diverse and non-redundant information.

-In summary, the CAAF identifies optimal sensor locations through five major steps. \begin{enumerate} \item Cluster the initial set of candidate sensors using a predefined correlation metric \item Identify the cluster centers that serve as optimal representatives for their respective clusters \item Develop a data-driven model to predict the target variable using inputs from the identified cluster-center sensors \item Apply a FA algorithm to the model to evaluate the contributions of each cluster center's inputs, and rank the cluster centers based on their significance to the model's predictions \item Select the desired number of cluster centers as the optimal sensor configuration based on the rankings \end{enumerate} Overall, the CAAF is a novel ML-based approach to sensor selection that operates solely on candidate sensor measurements and ground truth data of the sensing objective.
-Its fully data-driven nature and remarkable adaptability offer a powerful new paradigm for tackling complex sensor placement problems across engineering applications.
+In summary, the CAAF identifies optimal sensor locations through five major steps. \begin{enumerate} \item Cluster the initial set of candidate sensors using a predefined correlation metric \item Identify the cluster centers that serve as optimal representatives for their respective clusters \item Develop a data-driven model to predict the target variable using inputs from the identified cluster-center sensors \item Apply an FA algorithm to the model to evaluate the contributions of each cluster center's inputs, and rank the cluster centers based on their significance to the model's predictions \item Select the desired number of cluster centers as the optimal sensor configuration based on the rankings \end{enumerate}